-Moss, Leng & Hartzheim LLP
+Moss, Leng & Haugheim LLP

-Santa Maria, California February 14, 2019 The management of the Oceano Community Services District (OCSD) has prepared the following narrative for the readers of the District's financial statements to provide an overview and analysis of the District for the year ending June 30, 2018.
+The management of the Oceano Community Services District (District) has prepared the following narrative for the readers of the District's financial statements to provide an overview and analysis of the District for the fiscal year ending June 30, 2019.
 The District encourages readers to consider the information together with the District's financial statements following this section.

-The OCSD is an independent special district serving a population of approximately 7,300.
-It is governed by a five (5) member Board of Directors elected by voters within the District's boundaries, and all Board members must reside within the District's boundaries.
+The District is an independent special district serving a population of approximately 7,600.
+The District governed by a five (5) member Board of Directors elected by voters within the District's boundaries, all Board members must reside within the District's boundaries.
 The District is governed by California Government Code Sections 61000 et al, as well as other specific statutes and regulations that govern its operations.